Great New York City Fire of 1845: Aftermath

 The Great New York City Fire of 1845 was the last of three particularly devastating fires that affected the heart of Manhattan, the other two occurring in 1776 and 1835.
 While very destructive, the 1845 fire confirmed the value of building codes restricting wood-frame construction.
-In 1815, city officials had banned new construction of wood-frame structures in the densest areas of the city.
+In 1815, city officials had banned the new construction of wood-frame structures in the densest areas of the city.
 The 1845 fire demonstrated the efficacy of these restrictions, as the progress of the fire was checked when it spread toward areas rebuilt after the 1835 fire with such materials as stone, masonry, and iron roofs and shutters.
-In spite of general improvements, the 1845 fire prompted public calls for a more proactive stance in fire prevention and firefighting.
+Despite general improvements, the 1845 fire prompted public calls for a more proactive stance in fire prevention and firefighting.

 To strengthen the city's firefighting capabilities, the city established a reserve unit called the Exempt Fireman's Company, so called because it was made up of firemen who were exempt from militia and jury duty.
 The company was led by veteran fireman Zophar Mills, who had helped stop the 1835 fire from crossing Wall Street.